EllieFang89/SC5002_Assignment3/README.md

 # SC5002_Assignment3
 This is the file for NTU SC5002 Lab Assignment 3 from Group 1 (LAM YUEN IN, WANG WEIQIAN, FANG XINQING)

-**Project Explanation:**
+**Project Explanation and Steps taken:**

   In this project, our aim is to examine two models using the same dataset -- k-means model and MLP (Multi-Layer Perceptron) model.
 We first applied the K-means algorithm from _sklearn.cluster_ to test the data using different k values.
 This method is to see how data groups themselves naturally, and minimizing the within-cluster sum of squares.
 Elbow method was used to figure out the optimal number of clusters to have for our data, where we get the result that 3 is the optimal value for k.
-In addition,
+In addition, silhouette score was applied to evaluate the clustering quality, where k=3 was found to have the highest silhouette score.
+As for the MLP (Multi-Layer Perceptron) model, we guided the network to learn the mapping from flower measurements to species labels.
+MLP performes an accuracy score of 96-97% from the 5-fold cross-validation method.
+Lastly, we used a confusion matrix to evaluate the performance of the classification model by comparing predicted labels with actual labels.

 **Dataset Explanation:**